 Your pony must hold a current FEI registration at the time of pony measuring.
 You must bring your national passport – your pony will not be measured unless you present your national passport, which will be used to check your pony’s identification.

 Pony measuring is carried out using FEI-approved measuring sticks that are calibrated and certified by the designated weights and measures approving body on an annual basis, or using any other FEI approved measuring equipment.
-Two measuring veterinarians will undertake the process.
+Two FEI measuring veterinarians will undertake the process.

 Ponies may be walked in hand prior to your session in the designated area.